NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 A variable *c* is defined for later use.
-The function *barrier(CLK_GLOBAL_MEM_FENCE)* serves as a synchronisation of this process of instantiation: for reasons depending on both the OpenCL software and the GPU underlying hardware it might be that this kind of operation *will not occur exactly simultaneously* on all compute units.
+The function *barrier(CLK_GLOBAL_MEM_FENCE)* serves as a synchronisation of this process of instantiation: for reasons depending on both the OpenCL software and the NU_GPU underlying hardware it might be that this kind of operation *will not occur exactly simultaneously* on all compute units.
 There could be a little *time jitter*, therefore the program *must wait* for all compute units to complete all the local operations before proceeding with the next steps.